Nhonawad/ToDo_List/README.md

 - **Update Task:** Modify the description or toggle the completion status of a task by ID.

-- **Sort Tasks:** Reorder tasks based on chosen criteria—ID, status (complete/pending), or alphabetical description—on demand.
+- **Sort Tasks:** Reorder tasks based on chosen criteria—ID, status (complete/pending), or alphabetical taskname/description—on demand.

 ## Usage